NordVPN vs CyberGhost in Spain: Head-to-Head Comparison

-CyberGhost and NordVPN apps offer different flavors – one has a map, the other is more minimal.
+NordVPN vs CyberGhost in Spain apps offer different flavors – one has a map, the other is more minimal.
 NordVPN is missing that simplicity which the other one has.
 So, if you want a wide suite of clients that are not only full of complex features but convenient to use, you’ll have to stick with CyberGhost.

 Winner for Usability: CyberGhost

-NordVPN vs CyberGhost in Canada: Streaming and Netflix
+NordVPN vs CyberGhost in Spain: Streaming and Netflix

 NordVPN appears to be compatible with some of the most popular streaming services.
-In fact, you can access multiple Netflix libraries with NordVPN, including the US, UK, Japan, and Canada.
-Also, we were able to unblock Amazon Prime Video, BBC iPlayer, Hulu, and other services in Canada.
+In fact, you can access multiple Netflix libraries with NordVPN in Spain, including the US, UK, Japan, and Canada.
+Also, we were able to unblock Amazon Prime Video in Spain, BBC iPlayer, Hulu in Spain, and other services.

-CyberGhost offers optimized servers for different purposes such as streaming, torrenting, gaming, etc. This makes it one of the best options if you need a VPN to unblock any geo-restricted streaming site in Canada.
+CyberGhost offers optimized servers for different purposes such as streaming, torrenting, gaming, etc. This makes it one of the best options if you need a VPN to unblock any geo-restricted streaming site.

-12. NordVPN vs CyberGhost in Canada: Customer Support
+12. NordVPN vs CyberGhost in Spain: Customer Support

-Result: NordVPN vs CyberGhost customer support teams have nailed the art of quality in Canada.
+Result: NordVPN vs CyberGhost in Spain Customer support teams have nailed the art of quality.
 Whether you talk about the representative through live chat or communicate through emails, there’s always someone available to address your queries.

-We always expect customer support to be top-notch for paid VPN services in Canada.
-So, It is great to see that NordVPN and CyberGhost don’t disappoint when it comes to customer support.
-You can find detailed instructions, troubleshooting guides, and installation material on their websites of both providers.
+We always expect customer support to be top-notch for paid VPN services.
+So, It is great to see that NordVPN vs CyberGhost in Spain doesn’t disappoint when it comes to customer support.
+You can find detailed instructions, troubleshooting guides, and installation material on the websites of both providers.

 You can always reach out to their live chat support.
 NordVPN’s team is quick and responsive through live chat, and the same can be said for CyberGhost live chat.

 Support teams of both VPNs can also be reached through emails.
 A representative will reply to you within a couple of hours to your email address.
-At least in our case, we received email replies to general queries in less than an hour in Canada.
+At least in our case, we received email replies to general queries in less than an hour.

 For Customer Support: It’s a Tie

-Again, it’s hard to pick a winner as NordVPN vs CyberGhost customer support teams have nailed the art of quality customer support.
-Whether you want to reach out to a representative through live chat or communicate through emails, there’s always someone available to address your queries in Canada.
+Again, it’s hard to pick a winner as CyberGhost, and NordVPN customer support teams have nailed the art of quality customer support.
+Whether you want to reach out to a representative through live chat or communicate through email, there’s always someone available to address your queries.

-It wasn’t easy to choose a winner in this NordVPN vs. CyberGhost comparison in Canada because most of the sections were a tie between these providers, or they both came out as winners for exactly 2 categories each.
+It wasn’t easy to choose a winner in this NordVPN vs. CyberGhost in Spain comparison because most of the sections were a tie between these providers, or they both came out as winners for exactly 2 categories each.

-CyberGhost itself has some amazing features, great usability, and is overall a VPN that we wouldn’t recommend against.
-It is also slightly cheaper than NordVPN, so if you’re on a budget, you should certainly go ahead and get CyberGhost.
+CyberGhost itself has some amazing features, and great usability, and is overall a VPN that we wouldn’t recommend against.
+It is also slightly cheaper than NordVPN, so if you’re on a budget, you should certainly go ahead and get CyberGhost in Spain.

 But if budget is not an issue for you and you want sheer power with speed and robust defenses, NordVPN is your pick.